Last Updated on October 30, 2024 by Owen McGab Enaohwo

 To deal with this problem, a better approach would be to allow your team members to pull their own work and be responsible for it.
 After that, you need to control this system.
 A way to manage it is to set up Work In Progress Limits (WIP Limits) on the tasks that are being processed.

-They are one of the core principles of the Kanban project management methodology which will allow you to make sure that your team members start new work item only when they have the capacity to do so.
+They are one of the core principles of the Businessmap project management methodology which will allow you to make sure that your team members start new work item only when they have the capacity to do so.
 As a result of this, they will be less overloaded but more focused on their current tasks, which will increase their productivity and efficiency levels.

 By integrating a pull approach, you will be able to create a smooth project management workflow.
 Your team will stay focused on executing the most important work just in time which will drive value and satisfaction to the end customer.